sola-st/DyPyBench/README.md

 3. Copy files or folders individually to running container from local machine
     - docker cp local_path container_name:container_path

-# Analysis and Results of the Paper
+# Reproducing the Experiments of the Paper
-We also provide the notebooks (and intermediate data) used in the analysis presented the overview (Sec3) and analysis (Sec4) sections of our paper.
+For the ones interested, we also provide the notebooks (and intermediate data) used in the analysis presented the overview (Sec3) and analysis (Sec4) sections of our paper.
 Please find instructions on how to reproduce in [experiments/README.md](experiments/README.md).

 General requirements can be found [here](./REQUIREMENTS.md).